verified-network-toolchain/leapfrog/README.md

 be at the beginning of the `leapfrog_output.out` file if run using the nohup command.

+Note: One claim that is *not* validated by the artifact is the variable-length parser.
+The specific sentence in the paper is

+> Our parser handles up to three generic options, with data-dependent lengths that ranges from 0 bytes to 6 bytes.

+The artifact benchmark is for two generic options (notice that the ipoptions benchmark is in fact ipoptions2).

+This is due to a modification to our proof search algorithm.
+Since the submission, in part due to reviewer feedback, we refactored and reimplemented part of our Ltac tactics to support axioms.
+While we have spent some time optimizing the new search algorithm, it is still not as performant as our previous algorithm, and so the ipoptions3 benchmark does not finish on our hardware.

+We are in contact with our paper shepherd about this and we do not expect that the artifact supports the claim in the paper.

 ### Translation validation (Claim 4)
 The translation validation experiment is found in `lib/Benchmarks/Edge.v` and `lib/Benchmarks/EdgeTransProof.v`.
 Our version of the Edge parser is the Plain